'Not if but when': Expert fears measles outbreak amid low immunisation rates

 Tukuitonga said the regional numbers were consistent with falling vaccination rates around the country.

 "That is very low.
-It leaves about 50 per cent of children very vulnerable to a highly infectious disease like measles," Tukuitonga told the Bay of Plenty Times.
+It leaves about 50 per cent of children very vulnerable to a highly infectious disease like measles," Tukuitonga told the Rotorua Daily Post.

 Tukuitonga said a rate of 90 per cent at least was needed to get the best protection against a highly infectious disease like measles.

-The Ministry of Health's data revealed as of June 30 Te Whatu Ora Hauora a Toi Bay of Plenty had consistently low childhood immunisation rates for children younger than 5.
+The Ministry of Health's data revealed as of June 30 Te Whatu Ora Lakes had consistently low childhood immunisation rates for children younger than five.

+For every age group, Te Whatu Ora Lakes was among the three health board areas with the lowest vaccination rates compared to the rest of the country.

 It comes as a $26 million government catch-up measles vaccination campaign targeted at 300,000 at-risk young adults has hit just 7 per cent of its target.